Schneider Electric and Cisco Partner to Bridge Operational Technology (OT) and Information Technology (IT) in building management systems

 Two technology leaders, one best-in-class solution

-Today’s smart buildings are increasingly digitized and leverage the Internet of Things (IoT) for greater efficiency, optimized occupant comfort, and increased building value.
+Today’s smart buildings are increasingly digitised and leverage the Internet of Things (IoT) for greater efficiency, optimised occupant comfort, and increased building value.
 The solution from Schneider Electric and Cisco brings IT and operational building control together in a secure and efficient IP network solution.
 It enables multiple Schneider Electric EcoStruxure™ Building IP architecture topologies to integrate with existing building layouts using Cisco Industrial Ethernet switches to connect to Schneider’s SmartX IP Controllers.
 The solution meets system availability requirements upon deployment, saving customers time and resources while increasing peace of mind.

 The Schneider and Cisco solution makes building management systems more:

 - Standardise with a single security vendor for IT and OT security